-Customer Satisfaction Analysis: Customer loyalty is directly proportional to customer satisfaction, hence happier the customer – more likely for the customer to buy from you again.
-Customer satisfaction analysis based on feedbacks, ratings and reviews helps to understand the satisfaction level at a faster pace and quickly alter the product and service specifications to address the need.
+Customer Satisfaction Analysis: Customer loyalty is directly proportional to customer satisfaction, hence the happier the customer – more likely for the customer to buy from you again.
+Customer satisfaction analysis based on feedback, ratings, and reviews helps to understand the satisfaction level at a faster pace and quickly alter the product and service specifications to address the need.

 Sales Channel Analytics: A company might have various sales channels to sell their products and services, but a company will fail to grow if they don’t understand what channels are most profitable.
 Hence, this part of the customer engagement analytics facilitates an organization to discover which are the most profitable sales channels and how the resources can be used effectively.
-Since this blog is concerned about online sales and analytics, some of the online sales channels are a general market place (Amazom.com), auction market place (ebay.com), social media (Facebook, Twitter, Instagram etc.), SEO marketing etc.
+Since this blog is concerned about online sales and analytics, some of the online sales channels are a general marketplace (Amazon.com), auction market place (ebay.com), social media (Facebook, Twitter, Instagram, etc.), SEO marketing, etc.

-Customer Acquisition Analytics: : This is another very important form of metrics that allows your business to generate more profit.
-If a company cannot acquire new customers, it is certain to fail among the compelling market place.
+Customer Acquisition Analytics: This is another very important form of metric that allows your business to generate more profit.
+If a company cannot acquire new customers, it is certain to fail among the compelling marketplace.
 Acquisition analytics helps to acquire new customers from the open market as well as to pinch them from your competitors.
-The metrics generated will allow a company to understand the cost per lead and the conversation rate through the marketing efforts.
+The metrics generated will allow a company to understand the cost per lead and the conversation rate through marketing efforts.

 Few key insights on customer engagement analytics:

-MIT Sloan Management Review Research Report (2018): A research conducted by the Information Systems Department at the Carroll School of Management at Boston College on using analytics to improve customer engagement has come up with few findings for the agriculture industry.
+MIT Sloan Management Review Research Report (2018): Research conducted by the Information Systems Department at the Carroll School of Management at Boston College on using analytics to improve customer engagement has come up with few findings for the agriculture industry.
 For many farmers in the U.S, improving agricultural productivity while meeting consumer demand to reduce the use of pesticides and chemicals on crops became a challenge during the 2000s.
-Many apps and data services company came front to help these farmers to manage pests, plant diseases, weather conditions, and yields.
-But most of them failed to provide the desired results as data alone proved insufficient, since farmers also needed guidance to analyze and interpret the data.
+Many apps and data services companies came in front to help these farmers to manage pests, plant diseases, weather conditions, and yields.
+But most of them failed to provide the desired results as data alone proved insufficient since farmers also needed guidance to analyze and interpret the data.